-Jane Valencia is a bardic harper and storyteller, magical naturalist, and author and illustrator who enchants folk of all ages with her myth- and nature-infused tales, wise village ways, beautiful music, and comic-style art.
+Jane Valencia is a bardic harper and storyteller, magical naturalist, and author and illustrator who enchants folk of all ages with her myth- and nature-infused tales and artwork, wise village ways, and beautiful music.
 She has musically adventured with the harp since 1987, performing and recording with the Pacific Coast duo Spookytree and other groups in addition to her solo career.

 With a background in classical and early music, Jane took up harp after studying medieval Welsh bardic poetry in Wales.
 With her harp, Jane has found that she can weave everything she loves into bardic harp performance, including folklore, song, poetry, art, and the beauty and wonder of nature.
 She has a solo CD RoseGarden.
 She is also author of the children’s fantasy novel, Because of the Red Fox, a magical nature tale threaded much like her bardic performances with folklore, mischief, animal magic, village wise ways, natural mystery, and even poetry and songs.